 #6 – Nokia 7900 prism

 Featuring a pixel density of 200ppi, this phone was well ahead of competition for 2007 levels.
 I remember having a high level of admiration for the 7900 – thanks to its unique ‘prism’ design.
 The keys were arranged in a triangular design.
 Even better – you could change the color of the keypad backlight.
-Pretty cool for those times.
+Pretty cool design for those times.
+Thanks Nokia.